 The Admission Committee considers a candidate’s academic achievement and performance on the LSAT.
 Also considered are references, motivation, work experience, civic involvement and maturity.
 Maturity and the ability to show completion of goals through hard work is highly considered.

 Decisions are made when an application and all supporting documents have been received by the Law School.
 It is the applicant’s responsibility to ensure that all documents are received by the Registrar in a timely manner.
 Admission decisions are made on an on-going basis.
 The college prefers to receive applications by June 1 for the upcoming fall quarter; however, applications will be accepted past this date as long as space is available.

-The school year starts the third week in August; classes for the first year start twice a year, once in August, and once in November.
 The last Law School Admission Test (LSAT) that will qualify a student for admission in a particular year is given in June of that year.
 See below for information on the LSAT test.
 Students are encouraged to take the LSAT as soon as they believe they may be interested in attending law school.

 All applicants must submit the following: